Qrome/printer-monitor/README.md

 * Open Boards Manager from Tools > Board menu and install esp8266 platform (and don't forget to select your ESP8266 board from Tools > Board menu after installation).
 * Select Board:  "WeMos D1 R2 & mini"

+## Loading Supporting Library Files in Arduino
+Use the Arduino guide for details on how to installing and manage libraries https://www.arduino.cc/en/Guide/Libraries
 **Packages** -- the following packages and libraries are used (download and install):
 ESP8266WiFi.h
 ESP8266WebServer.h